Vinyl RPM Calculator

 The relationship between playback speed, format size, and audio quality is fundamental to both vinyl records and CDs, though they operate on very different principles.
 This calculator helps determine optimal playback speeds and configurations for both formats.

 Vinyl records work through an analog process where physical grooves represent the audio waveform.
-Key considerations include:
+The interaction between the stylus and these grooves produces the audio signal.

 - Standard speeds: 33⅓, 45, and (historically) 78 RPM